The Moment That Made Difficult Conversations Easier

 “If I ask for help, people will think I’m incompetent.”

-“If I say what I really think, I’ll be rejected.”
+“If I say what I really think, I’ll get in trouble.”

 So I stayed quiet when my leaders’ actions contradicted my values.